gpreston-hyland/pollingDemo/README.md

       ]
       ```

-1. The [global-values.service](src/app/services/global-values.service.ts) contains values shared among components.
-Names of APA process/tasks/etc. are there so I don't have to update multiple places when testing.

 ### Proxy settings

 The template provides certain proxy settings to allow running web application locally without CORS setup.